A complete guide to special immigrant green cards and requirements.

 If USCIS needs additional information, they will issue a Request for Evidence (RFE).
 Responding promptly and completely to RFEs is critical for keeping your case on track.

 After USCIS approves your I-360 petition, you must wait for a visa number to become available.
 Your priority date (the date USCIS received your I-360) determines your place in line.
-The EB-4 category currently has backlogs of approximately four years for most applicants.
+This category currently has backlogs of approximately four years for most applicants.

 When your priority date becomes current according to the visa bulletin, you can file for your permanent resident card: